Experiencing the More-than-Human Through Human Augmentation: Discussion

 \subsection{Expanding Eco-Soma Literacy in Practice and Education}

-We frame the sensibilities fostered by MtHtHA as a form of eco-soma literacy \cite{Kuppers2022Eco}: the ability to read and respond to the entanglements between one's own soma and more-than-human environments.
-This includes recognizing how technologies tune perception, how bodily habits support or inhibit attention to others, and how care can be enacted somatically rather than only conceptually.
-Our design principles offer starting points for practitioners seeking to build such literacy into their projects.
-This perspective connects with calls to embed more-than-human considerations into design practice \cite{PoikolainenRosen2025Morethanhumana, Giaccardi2025makings}, HCI education \cite{Nilsson2025Navigating}, more-than-human aesthetics \cite{Wilkie2025aesthetics,Sehgal2024MoreThanHuman}, and participation \cite{Mancini2011Animalcomputer}.
+We frame the ethical sensibilities cultivated through MtHtHA as a form of \emph{eco-soma literacy} \cite{Kuppers2022Eco}: a capacity to read and respond to entanglements between one's own soma and more-than-human environments.
+As \citet{Garrett2023FeltEthics} observe, ethical sensibility ``\emph{necessitates an ongoing critical, somatic engagement or else our capacity to exercise our ethical sensibility may stagnate.}'' Eco-soma literacy is therefore not a fixed competency but a processual cultivation: recognizing how technologies mediate and tune perception, how bodily habits sustain or foreclose attention to nonhuman others, and how care can be enacted somatically rather than solely through conceptual commitment.
+This framing resonates with broader calls to embed more-than-human considerations into design practice \cite{PoikolainenRosen2025Morethanhumana,Giaccardi2025makings}, more-than-human HCI education \cite{Nilsson2025Navigating}, more-than-human aesthetics \cite{Wilkie2025aesthetics,Sehgal2024MoreThanHuman}, and multispecies participation \cite{Mancini2011Animalcomputer}.